mickaelandrieu/melon/README.md

 #### Gains

-* Average time to create a complete Grid from an Object Model: 1 or 2 days (depending on how good you are with the 1.7 modern stuff)
+* Average time to create a complete Grid from an Object Model: Days (depending on how good you are with the 1.7 modern stuff)
-* Average time with my feature: how many minutes do you need to copy paste and adapt my example ? 👍
+* Average time using Melon: How many minutes do you need to copy/paste and adapt the provided example ? 👍

 ### Notes